 Cessation of menses for more than 1 year before 40 years of age secondary to loss of ovarian function.

-Symptoms include amenorrhoea and symptoms of hypo-oestrogenaemia such as hot flushes, sleep disturbances, and irritability.
+Symptoms include amenorrhoea and symptoms of hypo-oestrogenism such as hot flushes, sleep disturbance, irritability, and vaginal dryness.

 Usually results in infertility, although spontaneous ovulation and pregnancy can occur rarely after its diagnosis.